KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 <figure><img src="../.gitbook/assets/img_colbert.jpg" alt=""><figcaption></figcaption></figure>

-Jean-Baptiste Colbert (1619–1683) was a French statesman who served as Minister of Finances under King Louis XIV.
+Jean-Baptiste Colbert (1619–1683) was a French statesman who served as Minister of Finance under King Louis XIV.
 He played a central role in strengthening the French state, promoting mercantilist policies, and laying the foundations of modern state intervention in the economy.
 Remembered by many as a <mark style="color:$success;background-color:$success;">devoted servant of the monarchy and later celebrated as a precursor of republican values</mark>, his name has been given to streets, schools, and monuments across France.

 Colbert’s legacy is deeply compromised by his authorship of the Code Noir (1685), a legal text that regulated and legitimized slavery in the French colonies.
 For many critics, the statue of Colbert <mark style="color:$danger;background-color:$danger;">symbolizes France’s colonial past and its complicity in the transatlantic slave trade.</mark>